salunke4/Spotify-Million-Playlist-Dataset-Challenge/README.md

 ## Overview

-Welcome to our CS225 final project, a playlist generator.
+Welcome to our project, a playlist generator.
 This program will provide you with a list of recommended songs based on two tracks, utilizing Spotify's Million Playlist Dataset.
 To use this program, please follow the following instructions:

 1. Download the repository to your computer and unzip the program
 2. Run "make" and then "./main"